Love Me, Love My Money

-Love Me, Love My Money (有情飲水飽) is a 2001 Hong Kong romantic comedy film written, produced and directed by Wong Jing, and starring Tony Leung Chiu-Wai, Shu Qi, Angie Cheung, Chun Cho, Lam Ka-Tung, Teresa Mak and Wong Yut Fei.
+Love Me, Love My Money (有情飲水飽) is a 2001 Hong Kong romantic comedy film written, produced and directed by Wong Jing, and starring Tony Leung Chiu-Wai and Shu Qi.

 The original Chinese title for the film is Yau ching yum sui ba'u.
 It is a popular saying that literally translates as - When in Love, Even Plain Water Can Be a Filling Meal.

 Summary

-Richard Ma is a tightfisted, mean and unpleasant character.
+Richard Ma is a tightfisted, mean, and unpleasant character.
 He is also a wealthy businessman who has become increasingly bitter and mistrustful due to what he believes are the gold digging women in his life.

 Following a series of events one weekend, Richard's financial assets are temporarily frozen, his house is looted by his bitter ex-girlfriend and he has no cash leaving him helpless and broke.

-It is during this fateful weekend that he meets Choi; a struggling stockbroker who is trying ward off the attentions of an unwanted suitor from her local village.
-By offering to help to Ah Choi in return for financial gain, a most surprising relationship develops between this unlikely pair.
+It is during this fateful weekend that he meets Choi; a struggling stockbroker who is trying to ward off the attentions of an unwanted suitor from her local village.
+By offering to help Ah Choi in return for financial gain, a most surprising relationship develops between this unlikely pair.